OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/explicitcomp.rst

   .. embed-code::
       openmdao.core.tests.test_expl_comp.RectangleJacVec.compute_jacvec_product

-Note that the last two are optional, because the class can implement one, the other, or neither if the user wants to use the finite difference or complex-step method.
+Note that the last two are optional, because the class can implement one, the other, or neither if the user wants to use the finite-difference or complex-step method.